 Pour in the diced tomatoes, tomato paste and water.
 Give everything a good stir.

 Cover the crockpot, and cook on high 4-6 hours or low 6-8 hours.
-Serve over cooked spaghetti noodles.
-Sprinkle with grated Parmesan cheese.
-If you like, garnish with fresh herbs such as oregano, basil or parsley.
+Serve over cooked spaghetti noodles and sprinkle with grated Parmesan cheese.
+If you like, garnish with fresh herbs such as oregano or basil.

 Another time saving tip: If you don’t have time to prepare the sauce that day, it can all be prepped the day before.
 Just keep the cut up vegetables and cooked beef covered in the refrigerator until you are ready to use it the next day.
 Then place all ingredients in the crockpot.
 Turn it on and you are good to go!

-Tips for measuring the correct amount of pasta/person:
+How to measure the correct amount of pasta:

 The serving size for spaghetti noodles is usually about 2 ounces of uncooked noodles or one cup cooked noodles.
 Sometimes it is hard to figure out how much to place in the pot of boiling water.